JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 Summary

-• indexOf() is versatile for error handling.
+• indexOf() is versatile and suitable for error handling.

-• inArray() helps in legacy jQuery environments.
+• inArray() is useful in legacy environments using jQuery.

 6. Frequently Asked Questions (FAQ)